Gusain-t8/EventHub/README.md

 # EventHub
-helps to register an users for on events conducted in college fests with simple logic with secured way
+helps to register users for events conducted in college fests with simple logic in a secured way

 # Installation